bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //l(Yome.sliceTheta(Yome.state))
 {% endhighlight %}

-Since we are working with circular polygons I am going to constantly be referencing the angle of one of the slices.
+Since we are working with regular polygons I am going to constantly be referencing the angle of one of the slices.
 The `sliceTheta` function give us this angle in radians.